 – C. JoyBell C.

 At the age of 19, I did what we’re told to do if you want to lose weight – I started dieting.
 The restriction of dieting only served to ramp up the bingeing.
-With every diet, I would lose weight and put it back on, and a bit more besides.
-As my weight increased further, my self-esteem – which had never been particularly robust – was decimated.
+With every diet, I’d lose weight and put it back on, and a bit more besides.
+As my weight increased further, my self-esteem – which had never been particularly robust – plummeted.

 It’s my belief that you can’t achieve a sense of personal agency by following someone else’s instructions.